Sage-Bionetworks/portalsDocs/articles/challenge_administration.md

 Please visit this [page](/articles/teams.html) to learn more about teams.
 All three of these teams are created by using [challengeutils](https://github.com/Sage-Bionetworks/challengeutils).

-### 3 - Connect the Participant Team to the Challenge Project
+### 3 - Connecting Participant Team to Challenge Project

 The participant team you created needs to be connected to the to the challenge to allow for participants to register for the challenge.